Legal | Patron Protection

 effect upon their ability to fund tournament buy-ins, re-buys, add-ons and

-play at cash tables during the period of their loss limit (i.e. tournament
+play at cash tables during the period of their spend limit (i.e. tournament

-buy-ins, re-buys and add-ons will count towards a player's loss limit).
+buy-ins, re-buys and add-ons will count towards a player’s spend limit).
 As

-a result, if such player reaches the loss limit during a tournament, he
+a result, if such player reaches the spend limit during a tournament, he

 will not be able to fund a re-buy or add-on.
 By way of example, if a player

-set a daily loss limit of $30 and buys in to a tournament for $20, he will
+set a daily spend limit of $30 and buys in to a tournament for $20, he will

 not be able to re-buy into a tournament if such re-buy in costs $15.

-Please Note: A player may request to increase his loss limit multiple times
+Please Note: A player may request to increase his spend limit multiple

-during the time period set, the last request made during such period will
+times during the time period set, the last request made during such period

-come into effect once the relevant time period has expired and the player
+will come into effect once the relevant time period has expired.